dtuait/crispy-eureka/README.md

 [Getting started with Python](#getting-started-with-python) section.
 Activate the environment and then configure your mail settings.

-Copy the provided `.env.example` to `.env.local` next to the script and adjust the values to match your environment:
+Copy the provided `.env.local.example` to `.env.local` next to the script and adjust the values to match your environment.
+A quick way to create the file is to run `cp .env.local.example .env.local`:

 ```
 FROM_ADDR=you@example.com